vinyll/sfMediaBrowserPlugin/README.markdown

 * doubleclick on a file/folder label to edit its name.

+## How to enable thumbnails ?

+You may automatically display a thumbnail instead of the default image icon for files detected as images.

+> This requires sfImageTransformPlugin to be installed.

+Then, update you /apps/_your\_app_/app.yml :

+all:
+  sf_media_browser:
+    thumbnails_enabled:     true
+    …

+You may also configure other options such as the thumbnail directory or thumbnail width and height (see the app.yml file for details).

 ## How to use the file upload widget ?

 ![](http://particul.es/blog/public/vince/sfmediabrowserplugin/sfmediabrowserplugin-widget.png)